jlapeyre/mixima/README.md

  produces code that depends on the compatibility functions.

 3. A mock Mma mode that allows using Mathematica syntax at the command line.
-This is a sort of Mma clone.
-This is a modified version of the Richard Fateman's Mockmma project.
-The allowed syntax and semantics is limited at most to that available when the Mockmma parser was written.
+This is sort of a Mma clone.
+The parser is a modified version of the Richard Fateman's Mockmma project.
+The allowed syntax and semantics is limited  to that available when the Mockmma parser was written.

+4. A version of Robert Griffiths' [Quantum Information Programs in Mathematica](http://quantum.phys.cmu.edu/QPM/) translated to Maxima is included here.
+This was the original motivation for Mixima.
+   It is installed together with the mixima compatibility functions.

-There are more READMEs at the top level and some information can be found in (doc/mixima_user_doc) Also see the section on online help at the bottom of this document.
+There are more READMEs at the top level and some information can be found in [doc/mixima_user_doc](doc/mixima_user_doc).
+See also the section on online help at the bottom of this document.

 ## Motivation and context

-1. I wrote a quantum-information package for Maxima to support reproducible research.
+1. I wrote a quantum-information package, [qinf](https://github.com/jlapeyre/qinf), for Maxima to support reproducible research.
 It was able to verify computations done by hand in a particular already-published paper.
-(None of this is currently in a public repository.)

 2. I found that progress could be made by translating existing quantum-information packages for Mathematica (Wolfram) to Maxima.
 This